umcu7tcoillab/Fractionated-dipole-antenna-2015/README.md

 ## The design
 As publicised by Raaijmakers et al. The fractionated dipole antenna: A new antenna for body imaging at 7 Tesla.
 Magnetic Resonance in Medicine; 2015.
-This dipole is the same as the one used as in the mentioned paper.
+This dipole is the same as the one used in the mentioned paper.

 The PCB has been drawn in Kicad 5.1.4.